tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 Hysterical:- When you are hysterical, you shout laugh or cry in a wild excited way, without any control over yourself.

 Refuge:- Shelter or protection from danger.

+### 28-Mar-21
+Taken their toll on:- damaged.

+Stuck fast:- shut tight.

+Scruples: feelings that makes you hesitate to do something wrong.

+Standing to:- taking up positions.

+Trenches:- long deep ditches in the ground where soldiers hide from the enemy.